sosheskaz/sosheskaz.github.io/_posts/2019-05-26-Project-Euler-Performance-Profiling.md

 ## PyPy vs CPython

 ![Cpython vs PyPy CPU Time](../{{site.post_images_path}}/2019-05-26/cputime-python-pypy.png)
 ![CPython vs PyPy Memory Footprint](/{{site.post_images_path}}/2019-05-26/python-memory-footprint.png)

 Well, we certainly saw some interesting results for comparisons of CPython and PyPy.
-CPython's miniscule memory footprint is certainly a strong asset, but the memory cost of PyPy would likely more than offset the additional memory usage for most use cases where it's viable.
+CPython's minuscule memory footprint is certainly a strong asset, but the memory cost of PyPy would likely more than offset the additional memory usage for most use cases where it's viable.
 Where we see the greatest benefits in particular, is in CPU Time for large degrees of complexity.